 The word “conversational” gets thrown around a lot, often as a proxy for “informal.”
 It’s true that conversation is inherently more casual or intimate than some other forms of writing.
 But how casual you get still depends on the situation.
 And there’s more to making your style conversational.

-Our content design system already has some great principles for achieving a conversational style.
+To achieve conversational style, follow our content design system's great principles.
 This guidance incorporates and expands on these in the context of conversation design.

 Stay casual and natural